GoyalRohan/Dyte-Assignment/README.md

 Configure Elastic Search:
 Ensure Elastic Search is installed and running.
 Update the Elastic Search connection details in the configuration file if needed.
+Elastic Search will by-default run on the port http://localhost:9200 If Elastic Search is running secure mode by-defualt, change the following parameters to false:

+xpack.security.enabled
+xpack.security.enrollment.enabled

 Run the application:
 node app.js
 The log ingestor will be running on http://localhost:3000.

 ### Log Ingestor/Indexing logs

 The indexLogs function is responsible for indexing multiple logs into the specified Elasticsearch index.
 It uses the Elasticsearch bulk API for improved efficiency in handling log data arrays.

 ### Searching Logs